The-Marcy-Lab-School/se-unit-1/lesson-1-boxmodel_layout/README.md

 # Unit 1 - Lesson 1: The Box Model

-## Essential Questions
+## Objectives
+Fellows will be able to answer the questions...

 ### The Box Model
 * What are the four different parts of the box model?
 * What is padding, margin, and border and how does each change the layout of content?
 * How does padding, margin, and border impact the width and height of a content box?
 * What is the `box-sizing` property and how does the `border-box` value change the way width and height are calculated?
 * What is the best way to ensure that all of your element use `border-box` sizing by default?